 INTERVALS CFM67 is an example of a false visual memory.
 The documentary nature of these 'snap-shot' images hides the false memory of a journey, produced many years after the event, bearing only a passing similarity to the 'scenes' from the actual journey.
 The images were constructed to identify diverse change (immediately after waking) in order to control a range of visual information.
 The images are an abstract cliché of an insignificant event which occurred in 1997.

 Produced in 2011, the five images (INTERVALS CFM67) are constructed from eleven (detail) digital photographs.
 All images have been modified to complement each other with regard to basic subject content and tone.
 The finished series was exhibited in 2012.

 Home (below) update: 4th March 2018

-Exploring our environment at night and in relative darkness is clearly a true primal experience; an experience we share with all humankind, past, and present.
-Many of our fears are based of unseen ‘things’ in the dark.
+Exploring our environment at night, and in relative darkness, is clearly a true primal experience; an experience we share with all humankind, past, and present.
+Many of our fears are based on unseen ‘things’ in the dark.
 Tales of myth and legend use darkness and ‘the night’ as a metaphor for mystery and evil.
 Whilst acknowledging some of the fascinating elements of such ideas, I find that in recent years *my observation and reflections on the physical world (natural and build environments) in particular at night, brings me peace and comfort at this time.

 *Where the light is brightest, the shadows are deepest: Attributed to Johann Wolfgang von Goethe,also anon, Irish proverb.